Skip to content

 Our research into bread brands

 Our independent research into bread brands found that of the companies surveyed only 24% had certified organic bread products.
-Given that the harmful effects of pesticides have now been well documented for many years, this result was very disappointing.
+Given that the harmful effects of pesticides have now been well documented for many years, this is a figure that leaves considerable room for improvement.
 Shoppers should have access to organic bread wherever possible to allow for the choice over both their own health, as well as whether or not to contribute to harming farmhands and the environment.

 Similarly, our research found only 14% of bread brands to be eligible for a top ethical rating for genetic modification.
 This means that only 14% has explicitly stated that they do not use genetically modified ingredients, with the remaining 86% either having admitted to or been found to use genetically modified ingredients or making no statement on the topic.
-This means that these products are not organic bread.
+The Food Standards Agency provides clear guidance on GM food labelling requirements in the UK.
+These products are not organic bread and are not sustainable bread by any measure.

 Some solutions: Organic bread

 Head over to our full Ethical Bread Ratings Table to stay informed about bread brands and their products.
-Here, you can see how brands score in relation to their overall ethical performance, as well as the individual criterion that matter to you.
+Here, you can see how brands score in relation to their overall ethical performance, as well as the individual criteria that matter to you.
 We recommend purchasing from any of the brands that pass the ethical benchmark.
 (They’re the brands in green!)
+Brands that hold The GOOD Shopping Guide’s Ethical Accreditation have had their ethical credentials independently verified.
+Organic certification from the Soil Association is the most widely recognised standard for organic bread in the UK.

 Alternatively, there has been a significant rise in home baking in recent years and this may prove to be better suited to your needs.
-Freshly baked bread does not last as long as store-bought bread.
-However, you can be sure that the production method is ethical, and the ingredients do not contain any nasty additives or fillers that are simply not fit for consumption.
+Freshly baked bread, including sourdough bread, does not last as long as store-bought bread.
+However, you can be sure that the production method is ethical, and the ingredients do not contain any nasty additives or fillers.
 Buying organic bread is a great way to ensure you’re keeping yourself and the planet happy and healthy!

 The biggest and most popular bread bands have been researched and assessed by The Good Shopping Guide.
 Click on any brand name to find out more about the ethics and sustainability policies of your favourite bread.